firebase/firebase-tools/src/firestore/README.md

 The schema for one object in the `indexes` array is as follows.
 Optional properties are identified with the `?` character.

+Note that document fields can only be indexed in one mode, thus a field config cannot use both the `order` and `arrayConfig` parameters.

 ```javascript
   collectionGroup: string     // Labeled "Collection ID" in the Firebase console
   queryScope: string          // One of "COLLECTION", "COLLECTION_GROUP"